brys0/Spotify-Web/README.md

  /album              │ Returns a album json object.
 Requires a valid album id (/album?id=yourid) /artist             │ Returns a artist json object.
-Requires a valid artist id (artist/?id=yourid) /new                │ Returns all converted tracks and new hits on spotify /categories         │Get all categories and their names / images /user               │ Returns a user json object.
+Requires a valid artist id (artist/?id=yourid) /new                │ Returns all converted tracks and new hits on spotify /categories         │ Get all categories and their names / images /user               │ Returns a user json object.
 Requires a valid username (/user?name=YourUsername) /system/cpu         │ Returns cpu thread stats /system/mem         │ Returns memory stats